vkbo/novelWriter/docs/source/int_interface.rst

 panel next to the close button to achieve the same thing.

 Both the document editor and viewer will show the label of the document in the header at the top of the edit or view panel.
-Optionally, the full project path to the file can be shown.
+Optionally, the full project path to the document can be shown.
 This can be set in the :guilabel:`Preferences` dialog from the :guilabel:`Tools` menu.
-Clicking on the document title bar will select and reveal the file in the project tree, making it easier to find the project location of the file in a large project.
+Clicking on the document title bar will select and reveal its location in the project tree, making it easier to find in a large project.

 Any reference to a tag in the editor can be opened in the viewer by moving the cursor to the label and pressing :kbd:`Ctrl`:kbd:`Return`.
 In the viewer, the references become clickable links.